logo1 logo2

 What is the adress of Mr. Street?

-Gas, water and electricity
+Gas, water and electricity - logic puzzle

 In a suburb three new houses all have to be connected to a gas (red), water (blue) and electricity (green) supply.
 All houses should get their own gas, water and electricity connection.
 Furthermore no connections may cross each other.
 Because of the danger of stealing, no connections are laid below a house.
 In the figure on the right-hand side the situation is sketched.
 The red squares are the houses, the circles the point from which the connections should go to the houses.